Biblioteca Pública AC.

 Buses will leave the Biblioteca at 12:00

-Experience an exclusive guided walking tour of some of the most beautiful houses and gardens of San Miguel.
+Experience an exclusive tour of some of the most beautiful houses and gardens of San Miguel.

 If you have ever wondered what is behind the interesting doors you see throughout this colonial city, then this is the tour for you.